 Is the school prepared for emergency situations?

-Should weather ever become serious enough to warrant cancellation or dismissal of school, that decision would be made by our school superintendent and an announcement would be published to all news agencies as soon as it becomes available.
+Your child’s safety is very important, which is why Madison County Schools practice safety drills monthly.
+Should the weather ever become serious enough to warrant cancellation or dismissal of school, that decision would be made by our school superintendent, and an announcement would be published to all news agencies as soon as it becomes available.
 Please check your local television station or radio as well as this website for the latest information.
 You may also sign up for the Madison County Schools App to receive texts and updates from Central Office.